Rooney Mara & Joaquin Phoenix Dating? Movie Stars May Have Found Love

-Did Joaquin Phoenix and Rooney Mara hook up while on the set of their latest movie together, the upcoming apocryphal exploration Mary Magdalene?
+Did Joaquin Phoenix and Rooney Mara hook up while on the set of their latest movie together, the upcoming apocryphal exploration, Mary Magdalene?

 That’s the current gossip surrounding the man who trolled the world with his 2010 mockumentary, I’m Still Here, and the titular Girl with the Dragon Tattoo from David Fincher’s 2011 Millennium series adaptation.
 Cinephiles will recall that Rooney and Joaquin previously appeared together in Spike Jonze’s 2013 sci-fi drama, Her.
 In Garth Davis’ forthcoming Mary Magdalene, Mara reportedly assumes the role of Mary while Phoenix plays Jesus of Nazareth.